pmd/pmd/docs/pages/pmd/languages/java_metrics_index.md

 ```

-### Versions
+### Options

-* Version `NcssVersion#JAVANCSS`: Import and package statements are counted as well.
-This version fully complies with
+* Option `NcssVersion#COUNT_IMPORTS`: Import and package statements are counted
- JavaNCSS.
+  as well.
+This version fully complies with JavaNCSS.

 ## NPath complexity (NPath)